Fewnity/Xenity-Engine/README.md

 - [X] Skyboxes
 - [X] Scenes
 - [ ] Animations
-- [X] Physics (Only box colliders, not affected by rotation and scale of a transform)
+- [X] 3D Physics (Only box colliders, not affected by rotation and scale of a transform)
+- [ ] 2D Physics
 - [X] C++ Hot Reloading

 > [!NOTE]